kreijack/bombrowser/tests/TESTS.md

 Expected results: The "about" dialog is showed.
 The dialog contains the current version and the copyright code.

-Passed: [ ]
+Passed: [X]

 ### Test 1.22 - menu->window

 Test description:
 - insert code 820037
 - press the right mouse button on the first entry
-- select the "Show assembly" command
+- select the "Show assembly by date" command
 - select the first date and doubleckick on it
 - go back to the "BOMBrowser - code list"
 - press the right mouse button on the first entry